Searching for self care ideas? Check out these 20 underrated self-care ideas that you can start practicing today.

 Socializing and having genuine human connections are a necessity in fulfilling our social needs.

-Whether it’s having a game night, movie night, or eating dinner together, spending active quality time with friends/family can increase social belonging, bonding, and self-esteem.
+Whether it’s having a movie night or going out to eat, spending active quality time with friends/family can increase social belonging and bonding.

 5. Meal Prep